mich-adams/yabar/README.md

 # Yabar

-A modern and lightweight status bar for X window managers.
+A status bar for X window managers.

 ## Screenshots